MrOwaisAbdullah/gigbillow/docs/PROJECT_OVERVIEW.md

 - **Earning Tokens & Refills:**
     - **Free Plan:** All users receive 10 free tokens every 30 days.
 These tokens **do not roll over**.
     - **Subscribed Plan:** After purchasing any token pack, a user is considered "subscribed".
 Subscribed users receive **150 tokens** every 30 days.
 They can also **roll over up to 150 unused tokens** from the previous month.
-- **Token Pack Validity (UI vs. Backend):**
-    - The landing page mentions validity periods (e.g., 1 month, 3 months) for purchased packs.
-This is currently part of the UI/marketing and is **not programmatically enforced** in the `checkAndRefillTokens` logic.
-The current backend logic operates on a simpler 30-day refill cycle for all users.

 ---